DHTMLX/docs-diagram/docs/guides/overview.md

 # Guides

 The guidance information explores in detail how to create a diagram of any complexity using DHTMLX Diagram.
-The documentation is segmented into task-oriented manuals which discusses the principles of building and configuring a diagram, the ways of editing its items.
-The guides embodies a lot of tools to assist in actual use of DHTMLX Diagram: examples of usage, illustrations, animated images.
+The documentation is segmented into task-oriented manuals which discuss the principles of building and configuring a diagram, the ways of editing its items.
+The guides embody a lot of tools to assist in actual use of DHTMLX Diagram: examples of usage, illustrations, animated images.

 ## Diagram